Why Too Much Dietary Fiber Can Cause Constipation

 Accordingly, one study found that the body absorbs about 3-5 times more antioxidants and carotenoids if avocados accompany salads (Unlu et al. 20053).

-Consequently, natural foods with dietary fiber occupy a valuable place in a healthy diet.
+Consequently, natural foods with dietary fiber are valuable in a healthy diet.

-In contrast, highly processed foods often remove protective and useful factors such as dietary fiber or healthy fats.
+In contrast, highly processed foods often remove protective and valuable factors such as dietary fiber or healthy fats.

 With this in mind, we will deduce why supplementation with fiber might cause a more severe digestion issue based on further studies.